Should I Sue the Other Driver or Use My Own Collision Insurance Coverage? 2024

 Any claim filed because of a car accident can cause your insurance premium to increase, but not necessarily.
 For instance, some insurance companies guarantee they won’t increase your premium for your first accident.

-If the accident was clearly 100% the fault of the other driver, such as if you were hit in the rear, then filing a claim with your collision damage coverage should not affect your insurance premium.
+If the accident was obviously 100% the fault of the other driver, such as if you were hit in the rear, then filing a claim with your collision damage coverage should not affect your insurance premium.
 Your insurance company should get back all the money they paid you and get your deductible paid from the other driver’s insurance company.

 When Can I Sue the Other Driver for My Car Accident Damage?